Quad-rotor P&S Learn how to fly a drone autonomously

 (These files were uploaded on 2018-Feb-14)

-Following that, classes will occur every second week.
-The students will be split into two groups (A and B) and the classes for each group will occur on alternating weeks.
+Following that, classes will occur as enlisted below.
+The students will be split into two groups (A and B) and the classes for each group will occur, in most cases, on alternating weeks.

 Exercise 1